 As a result of recent reforms, new arrangements to all new applicants and existing participants of the Bonded Medical Program will come into effect from 1 January 2020.

-A new IT system called the Bonded Return of Service System (BRoSS) has been developed to assist the administrative requirements of all participants.
+The Department of Health has developed a system called the Bonded Return of Service System (BRoSS) to assist the administrative requirements of all participants.
 It will support participants throughout each phase of their medical career from commencement as a bonded student until all return of service obligations under the program have been met.

 Further information and access to the new system will be sent to all new bonded students once they are enrolled in the medical program.